 The filter sections of a typical air purifier.
 For dog odors, the most important is the pre-filter with an active carbon filter included.
 This traps odors and other lingering substances in the air.
 It can also trap dog hair that’s airborne.
 The HEPA filter section removes finer problem-causing particles like pet dander, dust mite by-products, and much more.
 Shown is a 3-in-1 filter.
 The 1st and 2nd stages are combined in the pre-filter in this case.

-This is of course helps with smells as well as allergies due to dog hair and dander, but what about the other odor sources I mentioned above?
+This, of course, helps with smells as well as allergies due to dog hair and dander, but what about the other odor sources I mentioned above?

 3 stage purifier filters explained